-In remote areas, inadequate supply and poor conditions of social housing can lead to housing overcrowding, particularly for Aboriginal and Torres Strait Islander people (AIHW 2019a)—see Social determinants and Indigenous health.
+In remote areas, inadequate supply and poor conditions of social housing can lead to housing overcrowding, particularly for Aboriginal and Torres Strait Islander people (AIHW 2019) – see Determinants of health for Indigenous Australians.
 Overcrowding can affect health and education outcomes, and reduce employment opportunities (Infrastructure Australia 2019).

 Reliable and safe drinking water and wastewater services are vital for the wellbeing and long-term sustainability of communities.
 In metropolitan areas, water infrastructure includes drinkable supply and wastewater services; many rural and remote areas rely on small, localised or onsite systems (Infrastructure Australia 2019).

 Water quality in urban areas of Australia is generally good, however some parts of regional Australia do not meet drinking water standards (Coleman 2017).
-In some remote communities, water and wastewater infrastructures are poorly maintained, routinely fail, or fail to provide services to their designed standard (Infrastructure Australia 2019).
+In some remote communities, water and wastewater infrastructures are poorly maintained, routinely fail, or fail to provide services to the appropriate standard (Infrastructure Australia 2019).

 With the increasing population, and longer and more severe droughts expected, maintaining water supply and quality will become increasingly challenging (Coleman 2017).

 For more information on the built environment and health, see:

 ABS (Australian Bureau of Statistics) (2018a) Census of population and housing: commuting to work—more stories from the Census, 2016, ABS, Australian Government, accessed 21 December 2021.